zwin557/dssr2017ABI-zwin557/Team charter.md

 **_Vision_**
-1. To develop a computational model for human lungs
-2. To simulate the human lungs of patients who are mechanically ventilated.
-3. To validate the model with the clinical data.
+1. To validate the model with the clinical data.

 **_Mission_**
-1. Learn physiological functions of human lungs.
-2. Learn mathematical equations of tissue mechanics.
-3. Obtain clinical data from The University of Canterbury.
+1. Obtain clinical data from the University of Canterbury.
+2. Process the clinical data to be used in the model.
+3. Use the processed data as an input to the model.
-4. Test with the model and validate.
+4. Test with the model and validate by optimising parameters.

 **_Success Criteria_**
-1. The computational model gives physiological values after simulation.
-2. The model output matches with patient's clinical data.
+1. The model output matches with patient's clinical data.

 **_Team Agreement_**
 1. Update the progress weekly.